JedWalton/awesome_ray_tracing/README.md

           ;   :   ;

 ---
-Add light source and viewport to 3D cartesian plane.
+We put light source and viewport in 3D cartesian plane.

                  .+----------------------------------+
                .' |                                .'|